 Here’s a little tribute to that beautiful yet neglected discipline.
 Let’s celebrate the month of Landscape Architecture!

 “Landscape Architecture is a profession that is unknown or misunderstood as gardening by many.
 Its value to society is greater than many can imagine and should be celebrated by the population of every town, city, and country….”

-Dr. Agnieszka Olszewska-Guizzo is the President and Founder of NeuroLandscape.
+President and Co-founder of NeuroLandscape.
 She is a Ph.D. in landscape architecture and urban ecology, who has explored the relationship between the different features of the natural and built environment’s influence on human health and wellbeing.
 In her research she has successfully incorporated neuroscience tools to investigate the changes in brainwave oscillation in participants exposed to different types of designed landscape.
 She has introduced and operationalized the term contemplative landscape and proposed a quantitative assessment scale to distinguish landscape views according to which are most beneficial for mental health in terms of passive exposure.
 She has developed several research projects worldwide and established international research networks across multiple universities.
 She is an originator of the idea for the VR_HEATHER project, which builds upon her research and is also in line with the statutory goals of NeuroLandscape.